puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional) With worker, use this directive only if your MaxRequestWorkers and ThreadsPerChild settings require more than 16 server processes (default).
+With worker, use this directive only if your MaxRequestWorkers and ThreadsPerChild settings require more than 16 server processes (default).
 Do not set the value of this directive any higher than the number of server processes required by what you may want for MaxRequestWorkers and ThreadsPerChild.
-Default is '25'

 Default value: '25'